 USe the Histogram

 Have you ever been using Adobe Camera RAW and wondered what those little warning triangles on either side of your histogram were?
+Well the histogram is the ideal tool to ensure you avoid clipping your shadows and highlights

 How about what happens when you push your histogram too far to the left or right?